xgpxg/conreg/README.md

 Configuration and registry center implemented in Rust, referencing the design of Nacos, simple and easy to use, using Raft to ensure data consistency across cluster nodes.

+Supported platforms:

+- Ubuntu
+- CentOS
+- Other common Linux distributions (we compile with `musl`, theoretically supporting all major Linux distributions)

 # Features

 Configuration Center: